-This festive fundraising challenge saw our team, supporters and care staff commit to a daily step goal throughout December to improve their health and wellbeing.
-They raised an amazing £2,675 in total to help us share the healing power of live music in 2021.
+This festive fundraising challenge saw our team, supporters and care staff set a daily step goal throughout December to improve their health and wellbeing.
+They raised an amazing £2,675 in total to help us share the healing power of live music.

 "I ended up dragging my mum out for a good few walks and gossips in the pouring rain but it was worth it every time.
-Very good for clearing the head and winding down!"
-Julia, staff member at a care home in Glasgow.
+Very good for clearing the head and winding down!" says Julia, a staff member at a care home in Glasgow.